jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The greatness of the digital tools of the open-source community is threefold.
 First, it sets a great example because it entrusts everyone with all available information.
 Second, open-source wants more members, so the community loves to bust open gates to get more people in.
 And third, since no one owns open-source technology, the people can empower ourselves with tools once only big companies could have—like call recordings and timesheets.

-Distributing the levers of power moves us into the Information Age.
+Distributing the levers of power moves us into the Internet Age.
 It treats people like adults and expects them to act like it, and therefore fosters collaboration.
 We have the technology to do this now in our insurance contracts, tax-laws, employment agreements.
 We need the people to step up, participate, and demand.
 Which as player gods is their job.

 Once we do, all workers—from waitresses, mechanics, and teachers—will start to be managed less and collaborate more.
 Mass-collaboration will be similar to how factories and production lines swept across our society during the Industrial Age and the era of mass-production.

 ![old philosophy in a new world](/img\diagrams\techvolution-github-repo-rails.jpg) _This is the GitHub "repo" for Ruby on Rails, the technology that runs apps like Basecamp, Airbnb, and Shopify.
 GitHub is like Wikipedia for software.
 Even with over 5,000 contributors over 15 years, you can see whose contributed software.
 Ruby on Rails software is priceless and is yours to use however you want.
 Get familiar with how open-source works.
-It's a tell-tale sign for the openness, responsibility, and immense value of all work cultures coming in the Information Age.
+It's a tell-tale sign for the openness, responsibility, and immense value of all work cultures coming in the Internet Age.
 You should be happy!
 Once you experience how easy, effective, and powerful mass-collaboration is, it makes work much better.
 And the best part, no garbage meetings or delegators are needed._

 ## The Setup to our Story — Making Techvolution and Player Gods

-We all have to step up and upgrade our way of life to the Information Age.
+We all have to step up and upgrade our way of life to the Internet Age.
 We have to grab hold of the levers of power the open-source community has made for us.
 If we don't, we'll keep suffering the pains of a degenerating society.
 This means Main Street has to stop watching phantom communists and fascists on television.
 Instead, regular people must believe in Techvolution, the new philosophy that makes them player gods who take control and responsibility for their culture.

-The biggest roadblock to the Information Age is Darth Blockbuster, the self-entitled holdover from the Industrial Age.
+The biggest roadblock to the Internet Age is Darth Blockbuster, the self-entitled holdover from the Industrial Age.
 He antagonizes the future by making up rules to keep his Industrial Age tools, and himself, in power.
 These rules are like a Death Star because they concentrate the resources of an old age, to keep Main Street away from a happier life in the young and still weak modern age.
-Therefore, before our civilization can upgrade and evolve to Information Age and the era of mass-collaboration, we need to defeat Darth Blockbuster and his Death Star.
+Therefore, before our civilization can upgrade and evolve to Internet Age and the era of mass-collaboration, we need to defeat Darth Blockbuster and his Death Star.

 And that's the set-up to the story of your life.
 Will you become a player god and fight our antagonists?
 Will you fight to control the tools of our society?
 Everyone is welcome.
 Anyone can do it.
 It's not at all dramatic to say this, the fate of your children, nation, and civilization is in your hands.
 Literally, because you either grab hold of new tools and refuse to let go of the lever of power, or you chicken out.